This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

-- An incision and drainage is a procedure to drain the fluid or pus that has collected in the infected area.
+- Incision and drainage is a procedure to drain the fluid or pus that has collected in the infected area.

 Manage your symptoms: